 \subsubsection{L\"uders reduction}

-L\"uders reduction transforms a given quantum operation into a pure quantum operation with the same probability of success.
+The L\"uders reduction transforms a given quantum operation into a pure quantum operation with the same probability of success.
 Specifically, the L\"uders reduction of a quantum operation $\map M$ is the pure quantum operation $\map P$ defined by

 When $P$ is a projector, the quantum operation $\map P$ coincides with the state transformation defined by L\"uders in his treatment of the measurement process \cite{luders}.
-When $P$ is not a projector, $\map P$ is often called the ``generalized L\"uders transformation" associated to $P$ \cite{busch}.
+When $P$ is not a projector, $\map P$ is often called the ``generalized L\"uders transformation" associated with $P$ \cite{busch}.

-By construction, a quantum operation and its L\"uders reduction have the same probability: Indeed, one has
+By construction, a quantum operation and its L\"uders reduction have the same probability: For every quantum state $\rho$ one has

-for every quantum state $\rho$.
-Among the quantum operations that happens with the same probability as $\map M$, the L\"uders reduction can be characterized as the ``least noisy", meaning that every other quantum operations can be reproduced by applying a noisy channel to the output of $\map P$: \begin{prop} Every quantum operation $\map M$ can be decomposed as $ \map M = \map C \circ \map P $ where $\map P$ is the L\"uders reduction of $\map M$ and $\map C$ is a suitable quantum channel.
+Among the quantum operations that happen with the same probability as $\map M$, the L\"uders reduction can be characterized as the ``least noisy," meaning that every other quantum operations can be reproduced by applying a noisy channel to the output of $\map P$: \begin{prop} Every quantum operation $\map M$ can be decomposed as $ \map M = \map C \circ \map P $ where $\map P$ is the L\"uders reduction of $\map M$ and $\map C$ is a suitable quantum channel.
 Moreover, if $\map M$ is energy-preserving, then also $\map P$ and $\map C$ are energy-preserving. \end{prop} The proof is provided in Appendix \ref{app:proofProp}.
-Using this result, the search of the optimal quantum operation is split into two different problems: the search of an optimal \emph{pure} operation $\map P$ and the search of the optimal \emph{deterministic} operation $\map C$.
+Using this result, the search for the optimal quantum operation is split into two different problems: the search for an optimal \emph{pure} operation $\map P$ and the search for the optimal \emph{deterministic} operation $\map C$.
 Note that this conclusion applies not apply only to the problem of transforming pure states, but also to the optimization of transitions involving mixed states.